5 Best Coco Coir Brands for Mushroom Growers – Gro Indoor

 If you care about sustainability, you'll love coco coir.
 It's made from coconut husks, which are a byproduct of the coconut industry.
 By using coir, you're helping to reduce waste and give a second life to a material that might otherwise be discarded.
 It's a completely renewable resource, since coconuts grow on trees that produce year after year.
 When you're done with your grow, the used coir is biodegradable, so you can add it to your compost pile or garden soil.
 Choosing coco coir is a simple way to make your hobby a little more planet-friendly without sacrificing quality or performance.

-The Best Coco Coir for Mushroom Cultivation
+Our Top Picks: The Best Coco Coir for Mushrooms

 When you start looking for coco coir, you’ll quickly realize there are a lot of options out there.
 While it might seem like any brick of coconut fiber will do, the quality of your coir can make a huge difference in your mushroom cultivation success.
 The best coco coir provides the perfect balance of water retention and aeration, creating an ideal environment for mycelium to thrive.
 A poor-quality coir, on the other hand, can be a source of contamination or simply not hold enough water, stalling your project before it even starts.
 It can be frustrating to put in all the work of sterilizing grain spawn only to have your substrate fail.